What is a Clinical Trial?

 - Phase IV – Phase IV studies further evaluate long-term safety and effectiveness of a new treatment.
 Several hundred to several thousand participants are enrolled on phase IV studies.

-Penn State Hershey Cancer Institute has a long history of excellence in conducting clinical research and clinical trials.
+Penn State Cancer Institute has a long history of excellence in conducting clinical research and clinical trials.
 Through research and clinical trials, we have helped to advance the treatment of a number of cancers.
 We take great care to insure both scientific integrity and ethical conduct in all clinical trials.

 Further helpful information about clinical trials can be found on the National Cancer Institute's website.